L3MON4D3/LuaSnip/DOC.md

 ```lua
 	s("trigger", i(1, "This text is SELECTed after expanding the snippet."))
 ```
-This initial text is defined the same way as textNodes, eg. can be multiline.
+This initial text is defined the same way as textNodes, e.g. can be multiline.

 `i(0)`s can have initial text, but do note that when the SELECTed text is replaced, its' replacement won't end up in the `i(0)`, but behind it (for